 Physiotherapy is a specialist treatment where professionals use different techniques such as exercises to improve range of motion, massage manipulation, strengthening surrounding muscles, to help you return to normal muscle function of the injured area.

-Depending on the injury, different treatments and exercise programs can take from a month to few years to recover.
+Sports Injury Central explains that depending on the injury, different treatments and exercise programs can take from a month to few years to recover.
 Physiotherapy is a process that will help you strengthen the affected body part and reduce the risk of the injury recurring.

 Corticosteroid injections are a common therapy for injured players in most sports.
 This is a standard procedure in the NFL and this injection help athletes that are suffering high-angle sprains, or other similar injuries to recover faster.